Children in the Library

 Items may be renewed for a second borrowing period of equal length, if no hold has been placed by other patrons.
-Items may be renewed once online, via the Patron Information area of the QVCC Online Catalog.
+Items may be renewed once online, via QVresearch.
 Items may also be renewed by calling or visiting the library.
 Patrons wishing to renew items more than once must call or visit the Circulation Desk.

-Library materials may be returned to either the Danielson or Willimantic campus libraries.
-In Danielson, library books may also be returned to the outdoor Book Drop box, located in the main parking lot.
+Library materials may be returned to the Danielson campus library.
+Library books may also be returned to the outdoor Book Drop box, located in the main parking lot.

 Patrons with overdue materials receive an immediate overdue notice and, one week later, a bill.
 The library does not charge fines for materials returned in good condition.
 A replacement fee is charged for all damaged, lost, or missing items.
 Unpaid replacement fees may result in suspension of borrowing privileges and a Banner hold on QVCC transactions, including registration, grades, graduation, and transcripts.

 Item Limits: QV students, faculty, and staff are limited to a total of ten items at any one time.
 Community borrowers are limited to a total of 6 items at any one time.
 All borrowers are limited to a maximum of two DVDs, two magazines, and/or two journals at any one time.
 If a DVD is a multiple disk set, only that set may be borrowed.